 Stow’s long-term photographic study was born from the artist’s desire to learn more about the women in Freetown in Sierra Leone, a twinned city of her hometown Kingston upon Hull in East Yorkshire.
 As she immersed herself in their stories, Stow was struck by the incredible resilience, belief, and inner strength that the women embody in the face of overwhelming hardship.

-Stow explains that the goal of the exhibition is to demonstrate that hope can emerge even from the most “awful, unavoidable conditions.”
+Stow explains that the goal of the exhibition was to demonstrate that hope can emerge even from the most “awful, unavoidable conditions.”
 She shares, “The hope comes from the women themselves—from within them, through their resilience and belief.
 They have much to teach us.”
 Through her lens, Stow offers a glimpse into the lives of these women, revealing not just their struggles but their courage and tenacity.